nimashoghi/ece6254-presentation/slides.md

 <!--
 The third approach we explore is FlowMM.

-[click] Diffusion models like CDVAE follow Stochastic Differential Equations that combine deterministic drift with random Brownian motion.
-This approach uses Langevin dynamics which performs a non-optimal random walk through probability space, requiring many sampling steps and making generation less efficient (as shown in the top figure).
+[click] Diffusion methods like CDVAE use Langevin dynamics which performs a non-optimal random walk through probability space, requiring many sampling steps and making generation less efficient (top figure).

-[click] Flow Matching instead learns deterministic and smooth paths directly from noise to data.
+[click] Flow Matching instead learns deterministic and smooth paths directly from noise to data (bottom figure).
 It focuses on learning a vector field that optimally transports points between distributions using Ordinary Differential Equations.

 [click] Flow Matching offers key advantages:
 - Faster sampling (50-250 steps vs 1000+ for diffusion)